-The water source will be from the community cistern in which Mr. Brown will pay into the community cistern fund.
-Contact the Coal Creek fire protection district (303-642-3121) for more information and specific details.
+The water source will be from an existing 1,800 gallon fire cistern, however debris must be removed from around the cistern before approval.
+The existing fire cistern should have a 6 inch NH thread connection with cap.
+Alternatively a contribution can be made to the fire protection district community cistern fund.
+Contact the Lefthand fire protection district (303-444-6063) for more information and specific details.